pypi/warehouse/docs/api-reference/index.rst

 API Policies
 ------------

-Please be aware of the following PyPI API Policies:
+Please be aware of these PyPI API policies:

 Caching
 ~~~~~~~